ETC-A/etca-spec/README.md

 # ETCa
 Extensible Turing Complete Architecture

-This repo is for designing an ISA that has a simple base and multiple extensions that can be added ontop.
-It's primary goal is to be easy to build in the game
+This repo is for designing an ISA that has a simple base and multiple extensions that can be added on top.
+Its primary goal is to be easy to build in the game
 [Turing Complete](https://turingcomplete.game) after the second architecture is completed.
 Several other goals include being educational and being practical for a real CPU.

-An extensible assembler built for this architecture is [here](https://github.com/ETC-A/etca-asm)
+An extensible assembler built for this ISA is [the etca-asm repository](https://github.com/ETC-A/etca-asm) in this organization.

 ## Terminology